Texas Rules of Civil Procedure

 - Texas process servers are monitored by a Process Server Certification Board

-- Process Servers may being serving process once they receive their certification card
+- Process Servers may be serving process once they receive their certification card

 New Fingerprinting Requirements